Topic

 Foster a Culture of Inclusive Representation & Public Trust

 The analysis and use of data can be influential and impactful.
 Public trust is built through engagement and through the assurance that data has been collected, analyzed, and reported in an ethical, unbiased, and transparent manner.
-There is a social responsibility to ensure representation and engagement with equity seeking-communities.
+There is a social responsibility to ensure representation and engagement with equity deserving communities.
 Principles of equity, diversity, and inclusion should be incorporated into data collection, analysis, and dissemination to prevent bias, discrimination, and harm and ensure representation in research design.

 Observe Jurisdiction & Legalities